tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 ### `DeliverTx`

 The `DeliverTx` ABCI method delivers transactions from Tendermint to the application.
-When Tendermint recieves a `ResponseDeliverTx` with a non-zero `Code`, the response code is logged.
+When Tendermint receives a `ResponseDeliverTx` with a non-zero `Code`, the response code is logged.
 The transaction was already included in a block, so the `Code` does not influence Tendermint consensus.

 <!-- The `ExecTxResult` type delivers transaction results from the Application to Tendermint.
 When